Simple Foodie - Asian & Caribbean Cuisine Recipe

 The secret to a flaky crust is the use of frozen butter and vegetable shortening.
 As you create the dough small pellets of butter and shortening will be found throughout the dough.
 When the pie is cooking the butter and shortening will melt creating little pockets of steam that will cause the dough to expand and create layers.
 These layers make your crust flakey and delicious.
 You must keep the dough cold so the butter and shortening do not melt prematurely.

-Send this SimpleFoodie link to a web enabled mobile phone.
+Send this SimpleFoodie link to Your web enabled mobile phone.

 Cell Phone Number (required/10 digits):